Ted Provost

-He was drafted by the National Football League's Los Angeles Rams in the 7th round (162nd overall) of the 1970 NFL Draft but was later traded to the Minnesota Vikings.
+He was drafted by the National Football League's Los Angeles Rams in the 7th round (162nd overall) of the 1970 NFL draft but was later traded to the Minnesota Vikings.
 He played 7 games with Minnesota in 1970 and 2 games with the St. Louis Cardinals in 1971.

 Provost continued as a professional with the Saskatchewan Roughriders of the Canadian Football League, playing five seasons from 1972 to 1977.
 He was twice named an All-West Division all-star.

 Ted Provost was successful after his football career, owner of Ted Provost Builders, a construction company in Hilliard, Ohio.
 He and his wife 2nd wife Ruth have three children, Michael, Douglas, and Molly.

-On September 24, 2010, Mr. Provost was inducted into the Fairless High School Hall of Honor.
+On September 24, 2010, Provost was inducted into the Fairless High School Hall of Honor.